I have a confession to make.

 The best way to start organising your pantry is to empty it.
 This means you have to take out everything from your pantry cupboards and cabinets.

 You want to make sure that you’re able to find the ingredients you frequently use.
 To make more pantry space, remove expired sauces, salad dressings, baking products, and other items past their expiry date from your pantry.
 Then make sure to dispose of them properly.
-Don’t return expired items to your pantry, give them away or feed to your pets.
+Don’t return expired items to your pantry, throw them away.

 What is the best way to organise a pantry?